Quickstart

 Other playlist formats are supported, such as M3U and, depending on your configuration, XSPF.
 Instead of giving the filename of a playlist, you can also use a directory name, and liquidsoap will recursively look for audio files in it.

-Depending on your configuration, the output output will use AO, Alsa or OSS, or won’t do anything if you do not have support for these libs.
-In that case, the next example is for you.
+Depending on your configuration, output will use AO, ALSA, or OSS.
+If none of those are available, it will do nothing — in that case, the next example is for you.

 Streaming out to a server